Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Take the lead in developing recycling-orientated business.

-• Promote initiatives for the social implementation of hydrogen and ammonia as next-generation resources and raw materials in client industries (e.g. steel and power).
+• Promote initiatives for the social implementation of hydrogen and ammonia, etc. as resources and raw materials that contribute to the decarbonization in client industries (e.g. steel and power).

 • Promote businesses to contribute to the stable supply of nickel, PGM and other materials necessary in the manufacture and supply of hydrogen, green materials and energy, and storage batteries.